Hendrix-CS/csci320/index.md

 	- [Macintosh OS](https://www.apple.com/macos/big-sur/)
 	- [Android](https://www.android.com/)
 	- [iOS](https://www.apple.com/ios/ios-14/)

-  * The other should be from this list of innovating operating systems.
+  * The other should be from this list of innovating operating systems:
     - [seL4](https://sel4.systems/)
     - [Redox](https://www.redox-os.org/)
 	- [Theseus](https://github.com/theseus-os/Theseus)

   * Discuss the motivation for creating each operating system.
   * Discuss how each operating system addresses the topics of Virtualization, Concurrency, and Persistence.
   * Discuss the similarities and differences between them, especially in light of the motivation for their creation.